SevenDayCandle/EffekseerForMultiLanguages/README.md

 ## EffekseerForMultiLanguages

-Effekseer for C#,Java and Python.
+Effekseer for C#, Java and Python.
 This fork of EffekseerForMultiLanguages makes modifications to make it more suitable for https://github.com/SevenDayCandle/STS-Effekseer

 ### Requirements